 Concentrated Animal Feeding Operations (CAFOs) account for most U.S. livestock production.
-Their large scale helps keep food costs down, but the sheer volume of manure, along with the practice of spreading it on farm fields for its fertilizer value, has led to air and water quality problems.
-Nutrient runoff, methane and ammonia emissions, and other issues have CAFOs under scrutiny from regulatory agencies, advocacy groups, investors, and their consumers too.
+Their large scale keeps food costs down, but spreading all that manure as crop fertilizer creates air and water pollution problems.
+The industry has tried to limit these impacts, but nutrient runoff, methane and ammonia emissions, and other issues have CAFOs under scrutiny from regulatory agencies, advocacy groups, industry investors, and their consumers.

-Consumers May Not Know About the Manure Issues
+Consumers May Not Know and Worry About the Manure Issues

 Sustainable sales in 2021